TKMM-Team/Tkmm-Wiki/wwwroot/docs/index.md

 ---
 title: Getting Started
-description: Documentation on how to get started using TKMM on desktop.
+description: Documentation on how to get started using the TotK Mod Manager.
 ---

 # Getting Started